Temporal encroachment: Scheduling

 This is when one group or person delays another person.
 A good example is a vice president making a lower-ranked employee wait in his outer office while he conducts business.
 Another good example is a valued worker who always shows up late to work but this is allowed due to his abilities.
 This kind of encroachment is very common in the workplace.
 Various cultures look at this differently—the Japanese are very punctual, while most Latin and Baltic cultures would be more relaxed with time, instead looking at social parameters.

 Future 'space'

 This refers to actions taken that influence events 'down the line', narrowing possible choices and alternatives.
-It is worth noting that the most common use of this phrase is found in ecology, where there is a large amount of concern about the effects of human encroachment upon animals and other wildlife.
+The most common use of this phrase is found in ecology, where there is a large amount of concern about the effects of human encroachment upon animals and other wildlife.
 Encroachment can be a good or bad factor in the lives of the animals, but most commonly, it is bad.

 It has been used by some Jewish thinkers to refer to changes in Zionism that have 'ripple effects' on Jews worldwide, and the effect this has had on global terrorism.

 It has also been used in the legal system, where some legal thinkers believe early correction of poverty and other socioeconomic ills can 'narrow' the likelihood of future criminality.